piyushmutha/AZ-204/README.md

     **Design-First Approach**

-    It includes user interface in which you can design the workflow.
-It includes the following technologies:
+    It includes user interface in which you can design the workflow and includes the following technologies:
     * Logic Apps
+        A service that you can use to automate, orchestrate and integrate disparate components of a distributed application.
+You can use Logic Apps Designer to define the workflow.
+Alternatively, you may prefer to code the workflow in JSON notations using the code-view.

     * Microsoft Power Automate